hookenz/linux-cli-challenge/README.md

 ## Why?

 Learning should be challenging and fun.
 Unfortunately, most projects do not produce anything useful or simply aren't challenging enough.
 The best way to learn is by doing and making lots of mistakes in implementation a long the way.
 I gaurantee that by the time you've written a tool you'll be an expert in it.
+You will also have something to showcase some of your skills.

+Happy Coding!

 ## Suggested Tools
 - adduser